-- Walk-through metal detectors and/or use of hand-held metal detecting wands may be used at certain entrances to the district's schools for security reasons.
+- 1. Walk-through metal detectors and/or use of hand-held metal detecting wands may be used at certain entrances to the district's schools for security reasons.
 Signs will be posted to notify the students that each student may be required to submit to a screening for metal as a condition of entering or continuing attendance at school.
 The screening will be conducted by staff of the Erie City School District. - 2.
 When a walk-through or hand-held metal detector is being used, students will be allowed to use only designated entries.
 If a metal detector activates on a student, the student will be asked to remove metal objects from his/her person and walk through or be scanned by a hand-held metal detector ("wand") again.
 If the metal detector activates a third time on the student after the removal of other metal, the student will be subjected to a "pat down" search or a further search with a hand-held metal detector under the procedures set forth in Paragraphs a through d below: - a.
 A "pat down" search conducted by school personnel shall be limited to a feeling of the student's outer clothing for the purpose of discovering only items which may have activated the metal device. - b.
 If the school personnel conducting a "pat down" search feel an object which may have activated the metal detecting device or which feels like a weapon, the student will be asked to remove such object.
 If the student declines to remove the object, it may then be removed by school personnel. - c.
 If the object removed from the student could have activated the metal detector, the school personnel must cease performing the "pat down" search.
 In such event, a student will be subjected to a search with a hand-held metal detector or will be asked to walk through the walk-through metal detector again.
 The "pat down" search will be continued only if either metal detecting device again yields a positive reading. - d.
 Under all circumstances, the "pat down" search will be conducted when at least two school personnel are present. - 3.
-School personnel may inspect the contents of any briefcase, bag, knapsack, purse, or parcel which activates the metal detector for the limited purpose of determining whether a weapon is concealed therein.
-School personnel may not inspect briefcases, knapsacks, purses, or parcels or items contained therein in which a weapon could not be concealed unless the school personnel have independent reasonable suspicion (e.g., smell the order of an illegal drug) that other contraband is located in the item. - 4.
+School personnel may inspect the contents of any briefcase, bag, knapsack, purse, or parcel which activates the metal detector for the limited purpose of determining whether a weapon is concealed therein. - 4.
 All property removed from the student as a result of the above procedure which may be legitimately brought onto school premises will be returned to the student. - 5.
 Property removed from the student, possession of which is in violation of District policy, shall be confiscated and the student shall be disciplined in accordance with the applicable provisions set forth in the Student Handbook. - 6.
 Students who fail to cooperate with school personnel performing their duties under these procedures may be subject to discipline for insubordination, disorderly conduct, or disruptive behavior. - 7.
 Nothing in the procedures set forth above shall limit the authority of school officials to search a student or his/her belongings when there is individualized reasonable suspicion to believe that a particular student is in violation of any District rule or regulation or any local, state or federal law.